programarivm/php-chess/docs/getting-started.md

 # Getting Started

-The `Chess\Game` class is probably the quickest way to get started with PHP Chess.
+The `Chess\Game` class is the easiest way to get started with PHP Chess.

 ```php
 use Chess\Game;